8 Ways To Build Strong Relationships in the Workplace

 1. Understand your strengths and weaknesses

-Before focusing on the development of new workplace relationships, it can be helpful to understand your strengths and weaknesses.
+Before focusing on developing new workplace relationships, it can be helpful to understand your strengths and weaknesses.
 Developing relationship skills like communication, active listening and conflict resolution can assist you when initiating workplace relationships.
 Evaluate the positive things that you bring to a new workplace relationship and consider the things you need in a relationship.
 Evaluating your emotional intelligence (EI) can assist with this task.
 Understanding your emotional intelligence involves a focus on:

 Self-regulation: Self-regulation is the ability to regulate your own emotions and thoughts by keeping your long-term goals in mind.